 God was at work when we were yet unconscious of it.
 In another hymn by Joseph Addison (in the same meter), we read:

 Charles Bridges said, “We will never depart from sin by the influence of human persuasion.”
 That is true.
 We are often warned (parents, church, etc.) but we do not heed.
-“Man’s teaching is powerless in advancing the soul one step in Christian progress.”
-Unless you hear the voice of God in His Word by the Holy Spirit.
-Persuasion does not move anyone one step closer.
+“Man’s teaching is powerless in advancing the soul one step in Christian progress” (Begg).
+Unless you hear the voice of God in His Word by gentle teaching of the Holy Spirit, human persuasion does not move anyone one step closer.

 “That’s why no one knows how to preach.
 We’re all approximating.
 It would be wrong for it to paralyze us, but it is definitely right for it to humble us.”
 (Begg)

 “The fear of the Lord,” says Solomon, “is the hatred of every evil.”
 There is a relationship between the opening “Oh, how I love thy law” and the closing “I hate every evil way.”
 We have to begin where he begins.
 John Stott:

 “I would find it hard to echo the psalmist’s sentiments, but not because they are beneath me, but they are beyond me.
 It is not I would stoop so low, but rather I cannot rise so high.”